-Melasma is patches of dark pigmentation often found on the cheeks, temples, upper lip, chin, bridge of nose and forehead.
-Melasma is most commonly found in
+Melasma is patches of dark pigmentation often found on the cheeks, temples, upper lip, chin, bridge of the nose, and forehead.
+It is most commonly found in

 - Sun Exposure – The UV light from the sun or tanning beds will stimulate melanocytes to produce pigment and overproduce melanin in the areas of melasma.
 In our region of the country, most patients feel that it improves in the winter and worsens in the winter.

 - Sun Protection –Lazaderm believes that the most important first line of defense is wearing sunblock every single day on sun-exposed body parts.
 Some physicians feel, that if you tan your legs it may affect the melasma on your face even with complete protection of your face from sun exposure.
 We recommend wearing a good sunblock daily such as EltaMD.
-The sun blocks should contain zinc oxide or titanium dioxide.
+Sunblocks should contain zinc oxide or titanium dioxide.
 We prefer a concentration of at least 7% zinc or titanium or a combination of the two.

-- Topical Creams – The more common topical treatments will include hydroquinone, tretinoin and even corticosteroids.
+- Topical Creams – The more common topical treatments will include hydroquinone, tretinoin, and even corticosteroids.
 We prefer not to use corticosteroids because they can only be used for a short time and melasma is a long-term problem.
 We recommend either the Obagi NuDerm system or the ZO Skincare products.

 - Laser / Light Treatments – It is very important to make sure those treating your melasma with lasers or light sources have a good understanding of the issue.
 Lasers and light treatment can make melasma worsen if not done correctly.
 We will always recommend that you pre-treat with topicals before any laser or light treatments.
 We have found that the Fraxel Laser, Halo Laser, BBL, and the Moxi Laser treatments work best for the treatment of melasma.